AI Data Center Power - Market Intelligence

 • 50 MWe maps cleanly to hyperscale campus power blocks

-• MARVEL/INL heritage — building on proven DOE technology, not a clean sheet
+• MARVEL/INL heritage: builds on proven DOE technology, not a clean sheet

 • Fuel, fabrication & turbines contracted (Urenco, GNF, Baker Hughes)

-• Air-cooled — no water requirement opens up siting
+• Air-cooled, so no water requirement and more siting options

 • DOE Reactor Pilot Program fast-track; Microsoft + NRG + Hitachi strategic backers